Border crunch: Air New Zealand, Emirates reopen for bookings, update looms

 This was then extended to other airlines as the Government stemmed the flow of returnees into isolation hotels.

-It is understood an announcement on flights will come later today.
+It is understood an announcement on any new restrictions on flights, possibly a cap on weekly arrivals, will come later today.
+Across the Tasman a fixed number of returnees a week has been set.

 The number of people in quarantine or managed isolation yesterday was 3173.
 There is space for about 6000 people in 32 hotels in Auckland, Hamilton, Rotorua, Wellington and Christchurch.Airline bookings during the period from July 9 were unaffected.